 I’ve shared some of my favourite features of dandelions spring-time nourishment in my previous post Dandelion Root Benefits – How To Harvest and Women’s Health.
-Why I am so passionate about this common weed is that it is one of the first greens to make an appearance after the cold winter, and it is freely available to anyone who wants to make use of this wild foraged medicine.
+Why I am so passionate about this common weed is that it is one of the first greens to make an appearance after the cold winter, and it is widely available to those who wish to make use of this wild medicine.
 The roots are also highly regarded in herbal medicine and can easily be transformed into a nourishing alternative to your morning coffee.

 One of the most well-researched features of dandelion root is its high content of fibre, particularly a prebiotic fibre known as inulin (1).
-Inulin plays an important role in feeding the friendly bacteria in our gut (remember from my post 5 Tips ON How To Improve Gut Health Naturally – Prebiotics Probiotics & Fermented Food – 5 Healthy Gut Tips, prebiotics feed the probiotics).
+Inulin plays an important role in feeding the friendly bacteria in our gut (remember from my post 5 Tips ON How To Improve Gut Health Naturally – Prebiotics Probiotics & Fermented Food that prebiotics feed the probiotics).